logological/logological.org/content/pages/gnu_on_laptops/OpenSUSE_15_1_on_an_Acer_TravelMate_B118-M.md

 <tr><td>USB                 </td><td>works out of the box</td></tr>
 <tr><td>Ethernet            </td><td>works out of the box</td></tr>
 <tr><td>WLAN                </td><td>works out of the box</td></tr>
-<tr><td>graphics            </td><td>works out of the box</td></tr>
+<tr><td>graphics            </td><td>mostly working; see below</td></tr>
 <tr><td>HDMI                </td><td>not tested</td></tr>
 <tr><td>hard disk           </td><td>works out of the box</td></tr>
 <tr><td>sound               </td><td>works out of the box</td></tr>
 <tr><td>memory card reader  </td><td>not tested</td></tr>
 <tr><td>touchpad            </td><td>needs workaround; see below</td></tr>
 <tr><td>camera              </td><td>works out of the box</td></tr>
+<tr><td>BIOS update         </td><td>doesn't work; see below</td></tr>
 </table>

 Installation
 ------------

-The model I received apparently had no operating system installed; it booted into an arcane and unhelpful UEFI menu.
+The model I received apparently had no usable operating system installed; it booted into an arcane and unhelpful UEFI menu.
 The computer has no optical drive, so to install openSUSE 15.1 I used an external USB drive.
 In order to get the computer to boot from an external USB drive, it was necessary to hold down the F2 key immediately after powering on the machine.
 This brings up a BIOS-like menu that will allow you to select the default boot device order, or to enable a boot menu (activated by pressing F12 during system startup).

 The touchpad was not detected during install, so I had to use an external mouse.
 I had YaST completely wipe and repartition the hard